Azerbaijan shoots down another Armenian UAV | News.az

 The Azerbaijani armed forces have destroyed another unmanned aerial vehicle (UAV) of the Armenian army.

-On August 15 at 16:20, the units of the Armenian armed forces, using an UAV, attempted to carry out a reconnaissance flight over the positions of the units of the Azerbaijan Army in the direction of the Tovuz district on the Armenia-Azerbaijan state border, the Defense Ministry said on Saturday.
+On August 27 at about 09:45, the units of the Armenian armed forces, using a UAV, attempted to carry out a reconnaissance flight over the positions of the Azerbaijani army’s units in the direction of the Fuzuli district, the Azerbaijani Defense Ministry told News.Az.

-The enemy’s UAV was immediately detected and destroyed by Air Defense units of the Air Force of Azerbaijan.
+The enemy’s UAV was immediately detected and destroyed by air defense units of the Azerbaijani Air Force.